 1. DIFFICULT TO SELL AT MARKET VALUE

 Investors are typically looking for a great deal that will allow them to make a profit on the house.
-As a result, working with an investor to sell your Los Angeles house often means selling for less.
+As a result, working with an investor to sell your Riverside house often means selling for less.

 “Most investors,” industry insiders say, “are looking to buy homes at below market value.
 Or at least at a bargain.
 And because they don’t have to tell you what they’ve planned for your home – like tearing it down to build lucrative apartments – you might not know its true market value.”